Top arrow pointing up

 Energy containment 86 % within 28 µm radius

-Pointing Stability µrad (Typically within beam spot diameter)
+Pointing Stability µrad (over beam spot diameter)

 Pre-pulse contrast